-If you don’t have oat flour on hand, that’s totally fine.
+If you don’t have any oat flour on hand, that’s totally fine.
 You can easily make your own at home!
 To make homemade oat flour simply blend oats in a high speed blender (or process in a food processor).
 Blend/process until a flour consistency is reached.
-If you want more details on the process, check out my video tutorial.
+If you want more details on how I make oat flour, check out my video tutorial.

 What kind of chocolate chips should I use?

 - Dairy Free: If you’re looking for dairy free chocolate chips, I would recommend Enjoy Life Foods dairy free chocolate chips.
 They have dark, semi-sweet, and white dairy free chocolate chips!